If you are considering building a new home, you may have asked yourself the question:

 In the above we’ve outlined some of the reasons that architects are better suited than other service providers in delivering exceptional home design – training and experience which informs goals and values.

-Each of the modern home design collections offered by My Modern Home are designed by an architect with a minimum of thirteen years of experience in the industry.
+Each of our modern home designs are designed by an architect with a minimum of thirteen years of experience in the industry.
 And our architects are passionate about design, period.

 It’s a fact: an architect-designed home is a luxury.
 The cost, time, and risk, inherent in conventional architectural services render that option unachievable for most would-be consumers.
 My Modern Home is re-inventing the delivery of architect designed homes to change the accessibility challenge.